coDesign/blog/content/about.md

 Our project is [100% available through git](https://github.com/coDesign/blog) and 100% open to thoughtful Pull Requests.
 Also, did I mention the fact that Will Anderson, our Chief Curator happens to have a unique accent he'd be more than happy to tickle your ears to through a weekly podcast that highlights all the curations for the past week?

-P.S- We're looking for a co-host for the weekly podcast.
+P.S- We're looking for a Co-Host for the weekly podcast and a Community Manager in order to keep all of you who follow our social media accounts up-to-date.
 If you're interested, contact us via [Telegram](https://t.me/thecodesignpub).

 P.P.S- Want to submit a link for our team's reviewal?
 Head over to- oh, the number of times we've mentioned Telegram has exceeded the number of times a normal person would mention anything, really.
 You know where to find us :)